hashkat/hashkat/docs/README.md

 * Tutorial 10 - not all of the retweeters are showing in visualization

-* Tutorial 9 - following via retweet not working properly
+* Tutorial 9 - following via retweet not working properly, viz image needs to be replaced when fixed and explanation updated accordingly

 * Tutorial 5 - plot error